 Heat & Sound Insulation

 A modified road car or competition car that is extremely noisy can benefit from heat and sound insulation combined to bring the noise level to tolerable levels.
 These are flexible and can be supplied self-adhesive or plain to secure by your own choice of fastener.
-There is also a tape for sealing joins or hard to reach areas, even a spray type if very awkward.
+There is also a tape for sealing joins or hard to reach areas.

 Spark Plug Leads = DEI Protect A Boot, DEI Titanium Protect A Boot, DEI Protect A Wire, DEI Cool Tube, DEI Heat Sheath, DEI Titanium Protect A Sleeve, Pitking Self Assemble Heat Reflective Sleeve, Cool-It Thermo Sleeve